i5heu/TestDreadnought/README.md

 Extensions are a way to add custom functionality to TestDreadnought.
 They are meant for more complex steps and time sensitive measurements, like performance testing.
 We use Go for extensions since for a lot of tests JS is not precise enough or capable enough in a elegant way and without a lot of third party packages, which are a security risk.

-We advise to use a git submodule for the extensions folder, so you can easily update the extensions without having to update the whole TestDreadnought repository while reducing the risk of accidentally pushed sensitive data.

 To build an extension you need to create a `.go` file in the `extensions` folder, using the package name `extensions`.
 After that you need to add your new custom function to the `SetUpExtensions` function of the `extensions.go` file.